voliva/ps4-p8/README.md

 ## Building

-The project is cross-platform for Windows + PS4.
+The project is cross-platform for Windows + MacOS + PS4.

 You'll need [OpenOrbis PS4 Toolchain](https://github.com/OpenOrbis/OpenOrbis-PS4-Toolchain) installed with its dependencies (.NET Core) and clang++.